jeroenzwart/php-csv-iterator/readme.md

     var_dump($line)
     // Or do something with $line...
 }
-// THe first dump will look like this
+// The first dump will look like this
 // array(4) {
 //     'name' => string(42) "Star Wars Episode I – The Phantom Menace"
 //     'year_release' => string(4) "1999"